 This section provides background information about the E1 line interface parameters.
-For detailed information about each parameter, see the MAX Reference Guide.
+For detailed information about each parameter, see the Reference Guide for your MAX.

 E1 signaling mode

 An E1 line's signaling mode (Sig Mode) can be None (leased) or one of the following: